abdul-git/IAC-Bigdata/README.md

 ```

 Scripts above will create env file and creates user ec2-user(for AWS deployment), so mysql login will not prompt for password.

+##### Database creation

+Instructions for DB creation can be followed by using README for each database.

 #Week-4